MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemBehavior.md

 ## Description

-Modifies a the Portfolio backlog (a.k.a behavior) associated with a WorkItem type in a custom Process Template.
-This allows an item to be added to board (as its default item or not), or removed from the board.
+Modifies the Portfolio backlog (a.k.a behavior) associated with a WorkItem type in a custom Process Template.
+Associating a type with a Board allows WorkItems of that type to be added to the Board.
+When a Board has more than one associated type, one of the types is nominated as the default for new WorkItems.
-Note (1) System-defined backlogs have WorkItem types associated with them which cannot be removed.
+Note (1) System-defined Backlogs have WorkItem types associated with them which cannot be removed.
-Note (2) The first item added to a custom backlog from the UI will be set as the default, this needs to be specified explicitly when adding items from the commandline.
+Note (2) The first WorkItem type added to a custom Backlog from the UI will be set as the default automatically.
+When adding the first one from the commandline this needs to be explicitly set.

 ## EXAMPLES